 Sophomore and Senior Recital Reservation Form - Submit this form (found in the Fine Arts Office) to schedule a sophomore or senior recital.
-It is due to Dr. Calloway during the first week of classes of the semester of the recital.
+It is due to Mr. Bauman during the first week of classes of the semester of the recital.
 Submit the form for a recital scheduled within the first six weeks of a semester before the end of the previous semester.
+Sophomore recitals should be scheduled with at least one partner from the same studio whenever possible and with a partner from another studio if necessary.
+Exceptions to this rule must be approved by the applied teacher and the department chair.